jaraco/backports.entry_points_selectable/README.rst

     from backports.entry_points_selectable import entry_points

 And then use the "selectable" features (pass keyword arguments to ``entry_points`` or invoke ``.select()`` on the result).

+This backport has a very lenient dependency on `importlib_metadata` for older Pythons and is a single module implementation.
+If adding a dependency is a concern, this module may be vendored into the downstream project.